gyselroth/balloon/docs/02-getting-started.md

 >**Note**: ClamAV, Elasticsearch and LibreOffice are optional balloon components and are used in the core apps Balloon.App.ClamAV, Balloon.App.Elasticsearch and Balloon.App.Preview.

-After all packages have been installed the balloon web interface is reachable under `https://localhost`.
+After all packages have been installed the balloon web interface is reachable at `https://localhost`.
 The installation will create a default admin account:

 Username: admin \